 What is Green Light?

 Green Light is a free service available to any company with trucks that frequently stop at Oregon weigh stations.
 Oregon is giving companies their first transponder(s) free of charge and there´s no charge for preclearing Oregon weigh stations.
 Transponders have a 5-7 year battery life, however, and eventually carriers will be expected to pay to replace expired batteries or buy new transponders.
-Batteries can be replaced for $14.99 and new transponders cost $30.
+Batteries can be replaced for $16.99 and new transponders cost $35.
 Contact Batteries Plus in Salem at 503-581-4890 -- 3045 Lancaster Drive NE, Salem OR 97305 -- for service.
-Contact the Washington State DOT to purchase transponders.
+Contact the Washington State DOT

 The Oregon Department of Transportation is offering transponders at no charge to companies with trucks that regularly stop at Oregon weigh stations.
 It´s doing this to boost usage of its Green Light preclearance system and relieve weigh station congestion.
 Green Light saves truckers time and money, but it also helps weigh station operators manage a growing stream of truck traffic.
 While you get weighed in-motion and precleared to fly by a Green Light weigh station, a greater percentage of the remaining trucks that continue to stop are more likely to need the weighmasters´ attention.